SvenGarson/launchschool-course-frontend/LS202_HTMLAndCSS/Lesson4_ListsAndTables/Notes_Lesson4_ListsAndTables.md

 - What are pseudo classes exactly?
   Examples are: :hover; :focus; :last_child; :full-screen etc
 - Do my rectified notes answer all the focus on points?
+  If yes notes are ok and delete the focus on portion!